ankane/distribute_reads/README.md

 ### Replica Lag

-Raise an error when replica lag is too high
+Raise an error when replica lag is too high (specified in seconds)

 ```ruby
 distribute_reads(max_lag: 3) do